-To: Jeff Loewe / NIPSCO, LLC Reviewer: John Storm / Wood

-From: Russell Johnson / Wood

-cc: Marc Okin / NIPSCO, LLC Wood File No.: 7382193341.0008

-Joe Kutch / NIPSCO, LLC

-Date January 7, 2022

-Re: Northern Indiana Public Service Company LLC

-Michigan City Generating Station - Boiler Slag Pond

-Corrective Measures Selection of Remedy, Semi-annual Progress Report #21-03
+To: Jeff Loewe / NIPSCO LLC Reviewer: John Storm / Wood From: Russell Johnson / Wood cc: Marc Okin / NIPSCO LLC Joe Kutch / NIPSCO LLC Wood File No.: 7382193341.0008 Date July 5, 2022 Re: Northern Indiana Public Service Company LLC Michigan City Generating Station - Boiler Slag Pond Corrective Measures Selection of Remedy, Semi-Annual Progress Report #21-04

 In conformance with 40 Code of Federal Regulations (CFR) §257.97(a), Wood Environment & Infrastructure Solutions, Inc. (Wood) has prepared this semi-annual progress report for the Northern Indiana Public Service Company LLC (NIPSCO LLC) Michigan City Generating Station located at 101 Wabash Street in Michigan City, La Porte County, Indiana (MCGS or Site).
 The purpose of this report is to summarize progress towards selection of a Corrective Measures remedy for the Boiler Slag Pond (BSP).
-This semi-annual report covers the 6-month period since filing the Corrective Measures Selection of Remedy, Semi-annual Progress Report #21-02 for the BSP1 dated June 30, 2021.
+This semi-annual report covers the 6-month period since filing the Corrective Measures Selection of Remedy, Semi-Annual Progress Report #21-03 for the BSP1 dated January 7, 2022.

 The first Assessment Monitoring event at the BSP was conducted in October 2018 and verified in February 2019.
-In May 2019 it was determined that arsenic was detected at a statistically significant level (SSL) above its Groundwater Protection Standard (GWPS) based on the site-specific background concentration of 14 ug/L. As a result, NIPSCO initiated an assessment of corrective measures for the BSP in August 2019.
-The Assessment of Corrective Measures (ACM) Report2 for the BSP was prepared to address arsenic, which was the only inorganic identified at a SSL above its GWPS.
+In May 2019 it was determined that arsenic was detected at a statistically significant level (SSL) above its Groundwater Protection Standard (GWPS) based on the site-specific background concentration of 0.014 mg/L. As a result, NIPSCO LLC initiated an assessment of corrective measures for the BSP in August 2019.
+The Assessment of Corrective Measures (ACM) Report2 for the BSP was prepared to address arsenic, which was the only inorganic identified at an SSL above its GWPS.
 Wood prepared the ACM in conformance with applicable requirements of 40 CFR §257.96, including certification by a qualified Indiana-licensed professional engineer.
 Subsequently, NIPSCO LLC placed the ACM in the facility operating record, and it was posted to NIPSCO LLC's publicly accessible CCR website.
-Since that time, the 2019 and 2020 Annual Groundwater Monitoring and Corrective Action Reports^{3,4} were placed in the operating record and posted to the NIPSCO CCR website.
-Arsenic detections at wells located downgradient of the BSP in 2019 and 2020 were consistent with the arsenic data through 2018 that were considered in the ACM for the BSP, although a new maximum arsenic detection (27 ug/L) was reported for groundwater collected from well GAMW-10 during the
+Since that